-- 1. The complaint is trivial or frivolous and should be dismissed; - 2.
-The complaint is outside the scope of the Code and should be re-directed to another agency or institutional process; - 3.
-The complaint is minor or non-material; or - 4.
-The complaint is material and a full assessment is required.
+- 1. the complaint is frivolous or without substance and should be dismissed; - 2. the complaint is outside the scope of the Code and should be redirected to another agency or process; - 3. the complaint is non-material; and - 4. the complaint is material and a full investigation is required.

-In making the assessment the investigator may make whatever initial inquiry is necessary to determine their recommendations, including interviewing relevant parties, which are then forwarded to the Council's Chief Executive.
-On receiving the investigator's preliminary assessment the Chief Executive will:
+In making the assessment the investigator may make whatever initial inquiry is necessary to determine the appropriate course of action.
+The investigator has full discretion to dismiss any complaint which, in their view, fails to meet the test of materiality.

+On receiving the investigator's preliminary assessment the chief executive will:

-- 1. Where an investigator determines that a complaint is trivial or frivolous, inform the complainant, respondent and other members (if there are no grounds for confidentiality) of the investigator's decision. - 2.
-In cases where the investigator finds that the complaint involves a potential legislative breach and outside the scope of the Code, forward the complaint to the relevant agency and inform the Chief Executive who will then inform the complainant, the respondent and members.
+- where an investigator determines that a complaint is frivolous or without substance, inform the complainant and respondent directly and inform other members (if there are no grounds for confidentiality) of the investigator's decision; - 2. in cases where the investigator finds that the complaint involves a potential legislative breach and outside the scope of the Code, forward the complaint to the relevant agency and inform both the complainant and respondent of the action.